Samuel-Montoya-Diaz/Samuel-Montoya-Diaz/README.md

 ## Hi there 👋

+- I'm currently studying my computer science degree in the university 👨‍🎓
+- I'm currently learning C++, Phyton and C# 💻
+- I would like to develop some games in the future 🎮👾

 <!--
 **Samuel-Montoya-Diaz/Samuel-Montoya-Diaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.